WebAssembly/component-model/design/mvp/Async.md

 instance, a borrowed handle must track *which* task's `num_borrow`s was incremented so that the correct counter can be decremented.

+### Cancellation

+Once an async call has started, blocked and been added to the caller's table of waitables, the caller may decide that it no longer needs the results or effects of the subtask and **cancel** the subtask by calling the [`subtask.cancel`] built-in.

+Once cancellation is requested, since the subtask may have already racily returned a value, the caller may still receive a return value.
+However, the caller may also be notified that the subtask is in one of two additional terminal states:
+* the subtask was **cancelled before it started**, in which case the caller's arguments were not passed to the callee (in particular, owned handles were not transferred); or
+* the subtask was **cancelled before it returned**, in which case the arguments were passed, but no values were returned.
+However, all borrowed handles lent during the call have been dropped.

+Thus there are *three* terminal states for a subtask: returned, cancelled-before-started and cancelled-before-returned.
+A subtask in one of these terminal states is said to be **resolved**.
+A resolved subtask has always dropped all the borrowed handles that it was lent during the call.

+As with the rest of async, cancellation is *cooperative*, allowing the subtask a chance to execute and clean up before it transitions to a resolved state (and relinquishes its borrowed handles).
+Since there are valid use cases where successful cancellation requires performing additional I/O using borrowed handles and potentially blocking in the process, the Component Model does not impose any limits on what a subtask can do after receiving a cancellation request nor is there a non-cooperative option to force termination (instead, this functionality would come as part of a future "[blast zone]" feature).
+Thus, the `subtask.cancel` built-in can block and works just like an import call in that it can be called synchronously or asynchronously.

+On the callee side of cancellation: when a caller requests cancellation via `subtask.cancel`, the callee receives a [`TASK_CANCELLED`] event (produced by one of the `waitable-set.{wait,poll}` or `yield` built-ins).
+Upon receiving notice of cancellation, the callee can call the [`task.cancel`] built-in to resolve the subtask without returning a value or the callee can call [`task.return`] as-if there were no cancellation. `task.cancel` doesn't take a value to return but does enforce the same [borrow](#borrows) rules as `task.return`.
+Ideally, a callee will `task.cancel` itself as soon as possible after receiving a `TASK_CANCELLED` event so that any caller waiting for the recovery of lent handles is unblocked ASAP.
+As with `task.return`, after calling `task.cancel`, a callee can continue executing before exiting the task.

+See the [`canon_subtask_cancel`] and [`canon_task_cancel`] functions in the Canonical ABI explainer for more details.

 ## Async ABI